-- Tools: the system you’ll use to carry out your tactic (downloading a loyalty app, like Smile.io).
+- Tools: the system you’ll use to carry out your tactic (downloading a loyalty app, like Smile.io, LoyaltyLion, Stamped.io, etc.).

-To start engaging customers with your rewards program, it should be personalized to your brand and your audience.
-79% of shoppers only consider brands that show they care about them, and this can be done by giving your rewards program a unique name and offering a great loyalty experience.
+To start engaging customers with your rewards program, it should be personalized to your brand and audience.
+56% of shoppers prefer brands that show they care about them, and this can be done by giving your loyalty rewards program a unique name and offering positive customer experiences.
 Match your name and points to whatever it is you’re selling, and run tests on your customers’ habits to find the kind of rewards that will speak to them.
 These actions will make your loyalty program more personalized and show customers you care.

 A great thing about referral programs is they increase acquisition and retention rates simultaneously.
 As your loyal customers send referrals to their friends and family online, your store is more likely to get an increase in shoppers.
-Part of this is because 92% of shoppers will trust a recommendation from a peer.
-Ultimately, you’ll keep your customers satisfied by rewarding them with perks for referring you, plus, you’ll increase your chances of acquiring and retaining customers that trust their peer’s referral.
+Ultimately, you will increase the number of happy customers by rewarding them with perks for referring you, plus, you’ll increase your chances of acquiring and retaining customers that trust their peer’s referral.
 It’s a win-win for both you and the customer!

 You may not have thought about it before, but how often have you stopped using a tool or program because it was too difficult?
 This is the same with a loyalty program—if it’s too difficult to understand, customers won’t use it.
 Make it easy for your shoppers to navigate through your program and ensure they understand exactly how they can earn and redeem points.
 Complexity creates confusion.
 Besides, you’ll be able to launch your program more quickly if it’s simple (meaning you start increasing retention right away)!